erkyrath/glulxe/README.md

 ## Version

 0.5.### (###)
+- Added autosave support to the Unix startup code.
+(Previously the autosave support only existed in the iOS startup code, which was ObjC.)
+Autosave now works with the RemGlk library.
 - Added an --undo argument to set the number of undo states.

 0.5.4 (Jan 23, 2017):